crossplane/crossplane/design/design-doc-smaller-providers.md

 * Install ~100 provider CRDs, down from over 900 today.
 * Run ~9 provider pods, up from ~2 today.

+Keep in mind this represents where folks are at with Crossplane today.
+Over time we expect these numbers to grow as production deployments mature.

 ### Large Services

 One service API group from each of the three major providers is quite large: